 The American superstar returned to the gymnasium to compete in Tuesday’s balance beam final after missing the previous four events.
 Biles pulled out of the individual all-around, vault, uneven bars and floor exercise after experiencing the “twisties” on a vault in the team final last Tuesday.

 Biles also won bronze on the balance beam at the 2016 Rio Games.
 She has seven Olympic medals in her storied career, including silver from the team competition in Tokyo.
 She tied Shannon Miller’s American record for most Olympic gymnastics medals with Tuesday’s result.

-Biles left the team final last week and has since withdrawn from finals in the individual all-around, vault and floor exercise.
+Biles left the team final last week and had since withdrawn from finals in the individual all-around, vault and floor exercise.
 Team USA has stepped up without Biles -- Lee won gold in the individual all-around, MyKayla Skinner earned a silver medal in vault and Jade Carey brought home another gold in the floor exercise.

-Watch Biles and Lee perform on Peacock, or stream live.
+Watch Biles and Lee perform online.

 Women’s 800m and 200m finals headline track and field events